mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 are equally important; there is no primary or master replica.

-Given a cluster of `N+1` nodes (a master and `N` worker nodes), if data replication factotr is `R`, then  `(R - 1)` nodes can safely fail without impacting any running job in the cluster.
+Given a cluster of `N+1` nodes (a master and
+`N`  worker nodes), if data replication factor is `R`, and `N > R`, then  `(R - 1)` nodes can safely fail without impacting any running job in the cluster.

 ## What makes Hadoop Fault tolerant?
+Fault tolerance is the property that enables a system to continue working in the event of failure (one or more ) of some component(s).
 Hadoop is said to be highly fault tolerant.
-Hadoop achieves this feat through the process of data replication.
+Hadoop achieves this feat through the process of cluster technology and data replication.
 Data is replicated across multiple nodes in a Hadoop cluster.
 The data is associated with a replication factor (RF), which indicates the number of copies of the data that are present across the various nodes in a Hadoop cluster.
 For example, if the replication factor is 4, the data will be present in four different nodes of the Hadoop cluster, where each node will contain one copy each.
 In this manner, if there is a failure in any one of the nodes, the data will not be lost, but can be recovered from one of the other nodes which contains copies or replicas of the data.

-If replication factor is `N`, then `N-1` nodes can safely fail without impacting a running job.
+In a cluster of `M` nodes, if replication factor is `N` (where `M > N`) then `N-1` nodes can safely fail without impacting a running job in the cluster.

 ## Big Data Formats